Unboxed-Software/solana-course/content/solana-nft.md

         }
     ```

  - `storage` indicates the storage type to upload images and metadata.
-This field specifies the service provider that stores the off-chain component of our NFT data.
+This field specifies the service provider that stores the off-chain component of our NFT's data.
 For this lesson we will use Arweave.
 Arweave is a decentralized storage network that stores data permanently.
-Note that Arweave files are only stored for seven days on Devnet.
+Note that Arweave files are only stored for seven days on devnet.
 If you would like to use Arweave to store your NFT data on mainnet, set the `storage` field to `arweave-sol` instead of `arweave`.
 You can the review list of supported storage types [here](https://docs.metaplex.com/candy-machine-v2/configuration).

  - `noRetainAuthority` indicates whether the Candy Machine authority has the update authority for each mint or if it is transferred to the minter.
 This should be kept as `false` for the vast majority of cases.
 Setting `noRetainAuthority` to `true` would allow the minter of the NFT to change the metadata.

- - `noMutable` indicates whether the NFTs' metadata is mutable or not after having been minted.
-If set to false, the Candy Machine configurations can be updated.
-If set to true, Candy Machine configurations cannot be updated and cannot be reset to false.
+ - `noMutable` indicates whether the NFTs' metadata is mutable or not after minting.
+If set to false, the metadata can later be updated.
+If set to true, the metadata cannot be updated later and the setting cannot be reset to false.

+ Once the assets for a collection and the candy machine configuration file are prepared, the next step is to create the candy machine.
+This is done using the `upload` command from the Candy Machine CLI.
+The `upload` command does two things:

+ 1. Uploads the asset files to the specified storage type and creates a `.cache` file
+ 2. Creates an on-chain account referred to as a Candy Machine that temporarily stores the links to the uploaded collection and correspond to the `.cache` file.
+The on-chain Candy Machine account is then used to distribute the collection once minting goes live.

+After running the `upload` command, it is best practice to also run the `verify_upload` command.
+This command will check that each entry in the `.cache` file matches the on-chain Candy Machine account.
+If any of the URI entries do not match the information stored on on-chain, you will need to re-run the upload command.

+Once the upload has been successfully verified, the Candy Machine is ready to mint tokens.
+The Candy Machine configuration settings will how tokens are minted.
+Minting is often done through a frontend UI and separated between whitelist and public minting.

+Note that the data stored on the Candy Machine account is only used to manange the distribution of the collection.
+Once a Candy Machine is fully minted, the data stored is no longer useful and the rent for the account can be fully recovered using the `withdraw` command.
+The `withdraw` command must be executed with the `keypair` that created the Candy Machine.

+The final step in creating an NFT collection is for the creator to sign the NFTs and verify themselves as the creator.
+It is important for a creator to sign the collection to prevent fraudulent collections.
+Since the creator field of a collection can specify any address, signing an NFT proves that the creator specified in the creator field also verified that the NFT was actually created by them.

 # Demo